 My hands down favorite Thanksgiving food is gluten-free green bean casserole with homemade fried onions.
 I can literally eat the entire pan on my own!

-- 1 box Pacific Foods Condensed cream of mushroom soup
+- 1 box Pacific Foods Condensed cream of mushroom (or chicken) soup

 - 1 tsp. gluten-free soy sauce